NNA/cucumber-snapshot/README.md

 ## How To:

 ### Capturing Snapshots
-cucumber-snapshot comes with some cucumber steps that you can use to take snapshots of your pages (see /examples folder):
+cucumber-snapshot comes with some cucumber steps that you can use to take snapshots of your pages (see [examples]):

 ``` gherkin
   Given I am logged with email "john@doe.com"